-One of the biggest distinctives of the MFTC program at RTS Jackson is the on-site Center for Marriage & Family Therapy and Counseling, which provides a context for our student therapists to fulfill the 500 hours of direct client contact required by AAMFT educational guidelines.
+One of the biggest distinctives of the MAC program at RTS Jackson is the on-site Counseling Center, which provides a context for our student therapists to fulfill the 400 hours of direct client contact required for the program.
 The Center ministers to over 1,000 clients per year and allows advanced student therapists to put into practice what they are learning in the classroom.

 The Benefit to Our Students

 In many counseling programs, students are required to find their own externship and often spend valuable time driving to and from mental health centers whose values and counseling approaches may differ widely from their own.
 In the MAC program at RTS Jackson, your clients come to you.
 The 400 hour face-to-face clinical requirement can be met within the context of the on-site clinic.
 Students can see clients immediately before or after class, step into the library to do research between appointments, or benefit from the camaraderie and insight of their peers in the control room.

 Students are required to participate in one hour of supervision for every five hours of direct client contact.
 This usually occurs in a group setting with a supervisor and other student counselors where they discuss particular cases, show video clips from clients, and ask for advice.
 Students rotate between supervisors every three months.
 By the end of their 500 clinical hours, they will have completed 100 hours of supervision.

 A distinctive feature of RTS Jackson's program is that all of our supervisors are also on staff at the Center.
 This affords students the opportunity to interact directly with the material they are learning in class and work together with staff to apply this learning to particular cases.